The Korn Ferry Charitable Foundation is delighted

 Tax treatment will vary by different countries.
 Scholarship recipients should consult with qualified tax consultants in their jurisdictions to determine what portion of scholarship awards may be excluded from taxable income.

-Scholarship recipients are selected on the basis of academic record, demonstrated leadership and participation in school and community activities, honors, work experience, a statement of career and educational goals and aspirations, unusual personal or family circumstances, financial need, and an outside recommendation letter.
+Scholarship recipients are selected on the basis of academic record, demonstrated leadership and participation in school and community activities, work experience, a statement of career and educational goals and aspirations, unusual personal or family circumstances, financial need, and an outside recommendation letter.

 Awards are granted without regard to race, color, creed, religion, sexual orientation, gender, disability, or national origin.